dosbox-staging/dosbox-staging/scripts/build.md

 # DOSBox build script

 A helper-script that builds DOSBox with varying compilers, release types, and versions on MacOS, Linux, and Windows.

-The script can optionally list dependent packages and libraries used to build and link DOSBox, for your given environment and selected compiler.
+A second script, **list-build-dependencies.sh** prints a list of package and library dependencies used to build and link DOSBox, customized for your hardware, operating system, and selected compiler and its version.
+You can use this script's output to install those necessary packages.

 ## Requirements